-In this paper, we have introduced an algorithm based on network theory to identify TADs from Hi-C data and performed several analyses to show the biological significance of the TADs identified.
-In particular, by introducing a single continuous parameter γ, we can further examine domain organization in multiple resolutions.
+In this paper, we have introduced an algorithm to identify TADs from Hi-C data and performed several analyses to show the biological significance of the TADs identified.
+In particular, by introducing a single continuous parameter γ , we can further examine domains organization and its interplay with a variety of chromatin features in multiple resolutions.
 It is important to emphasize that the idea of resolution we introduced in MrTADFinder is different from some other usages of the same term in Hi-C analysis.
-From an experimental standpoint, the resolution of a Hi-C experiment refers to the average fragment size as digested by restriction enzymes (~4kb to ~1kb) [5][25] or more recently by micrococcal nuclease (~150bp) [26].
+From an experimental standpoint, the resolution of a Hi-C experiment refers to the average fragment size as digested by restriction enzymes (~4kb to ~1kb) [5][29] or more recently by micrococcal nuclease (~150bp) [30].
 Regarding the construction of contact maps, the term resolution has been used to refer to the bin size, where the proper choice usually depends on the number of reads in the stage of data processing.
 Both usages are primarily technical.
 What we mean by resolution, however, refers to the multiple length scales built inside the organization of the genome.
-It is well known that there are structures in different length scales such as compartment, domains, and sub-domains [27], and chromatin features like histone marks exhibit multiple length scales [28].
+It is well known that there are structures in different length scales such as compartment, domains, and sub-domains [31], and chromatin features like histone marks exhibit multiple length scales [32].
 The concept of resolution introduced here points to the integration of these structures and enables one to explore the rich structures hidden in contact maps.
+From a practical point of view, $\gamma = 1$ seems to be the natural starting point.
+One could increase or decrease the value of γ in order to explore the intrinsic structure.
+Nevertheless, because of the different contact maps might have various differences like the read coverage, one should be cautious to directly compare the resolution parameters between different contact maps.

 A novel contribution of this work is the derivation of an expected model for any intrachromosomal contact map by solving a system of matrix equations.
 The null model preserves the coverage of each genomic bin as well as the distance dependence of contact frequencies in the observed map.
-Apart from the identification of TADs, the expected model can be used for applications like finding compartments and identifying enhancer-target linkages.
+As such features of contact maps are involved in most computational analysis of Hi-C data, apart from the identification of TADs, the expected model can be used for applications like finding compartments [5] and identifying potential enhancer-target linkages [33].

 Mathematically, the expected matrix is solved by an iterative procedure.
-The procedure can be regarded as a generalization of a class of matrix balancing methods used for normalizing Hi-C matrices [29], as the later is merely a different set of matrix equations.
+The procedure can be regarded as a generalization of a class of matrix balancing methods used for normalizing Hi-C matrices [34], as the later is merely a different set of matrix equations.
 However, it is important to emphasize that the so-called ICE algorithm aims to remove bias in the contact map, whereas our method aims to generate a background model.
-Recent studies employ various clustering methods to identify inter-chromosomal clusters using Hi-C contact frequency [30][31], similar expected models used in this study can also be derived for inter-chromosomal interactions to better separate signal and noise.
+While MrTADFinder focuses on intrachromosomal interactions, recent studies employ various clustering methods to identify interchromosomal clusters using Hi-C contact frequency [35][36].
+It is worthwhile to point out that similar expected models used in this study can also be derived for inter-chromosomal interactions to better separate signal and noise.